 In other words, brain activity in this network is at its highest when the brain is not attending to a task.
 Activity levels in the default mode network fall if the brain starts to pay attention to an external task or object.

-The default mode network is important in producing conscious experiences, and some research has shown it to increase in activity when someone is daydreaming.
+The default mode network is important in producing conscious experiences, and

 Although some have linked it to creativity and introspection, excessive daydreaming can interfere with an individual’s normal functioning at work, at school, or in relationships.